 Chorus 3

 Course # 1303320

 Grade 9-12

 Level

 Length 1 year

 Prerequisite Chorus II

 Credit 1

+TT1 ' we will be a set of the set of th

 This course provides students with instruction in the development of vocal musicianship and technical skills.
 An emphasis will be placed on producing an appropriate vocal tone, interpreting musical notation, and formulating aesthetic values.